-The Duke of York Inspiring Digital Enterprise Award (also known as iDEA) is a free online tool that Sport for Development organisations could use to develop their participants’ digital, enterprise and employability skills.
+The Inspiring Digital Enterprise Award (iDEA) is a completely free online tool that all Sport for Development organisations can use to develop their participants’ digital, enterprise and employability skills.

 Completing a series of online challenges enables users to win career-enhancing badges, unlock new opportunities and ultimately gain industry-recognised awards.
 It’s ideal for anyone who wants to develop their skills.

-The challenges are split into core categories, each with its own series of badges – citizen, worker, maker, entrepreneur and gamer.
+The challenges are split into core categories, each with its own series of digital badges (short, interactive courses) – citizen, worker, maker, entrepreneur and gamer.
 As well as being fun, the badges provide a visual acknowledgement of achievement which can then lead to increased employment marketability in the technology and enterprise sectors.

 It’s about opening up opportunities for people in the job market, and in the online world more generally where increasingly to make the most of life, it is becoming important to be able to operate in a digital environment.

-The iDEA modules (known as badges) can take between ten minutes and just over an hour to do.
+iDEA badges can take between ten minutes and just over an hour to do.
 They are very flexible – you can do them with your friends, on your own, or in classroom or workshop or club environments. iDEA badges support both formal and informal learning.